goethe-tcs/tcs.uni-frankfurt.de/content/teaching/project-ideas.md

 As supervisor, I'm in a strange role conflict: During the project, I am your coach and want you to succeed, and in the end I'm expected to be an impartial referee and give you a grade.
 To reduce the stress level of everyone involved, let's explicitly discuss some expectations upfront.

+### Timeline

+Writing a Bachelor/Master thesis consists of several steps:
+- Choose a topic
+- Write a project plan
+- Register the thesis with the Prüfungsamt
+- Do the main work [9 weeks Bachelor / 6 months Master]
+- Submit the thesis to the Prüfungsamt
+- Give a talk on your thesis

 ### Choosing a topic

+First, choose a _type_ and _theme_ for your project, and let me know in your first E-Mail which ones you're interested in.
-Which topic you choose should depend on your interests and career plans.
+What you choose should depend on your interests and career plans.
-For example, if you want to become a **software engineer**, then you can train your coding skills and build up your github profile in Algorithm Engineering type projects, all while getting some exposure to algorithms research.
+For example, if you want to become a **software engineer**, then you can train your coding skills and build up your GitHub profile in Algorithmic Engineering or Visualization type projects, all while getting some exposure to algorithms research.
 If you want to do a **PhD** in a traditional subfield of computer science, mathematics, and/or physics, then, I would say, choose a topic in Theory or Algorithmic Engineering, or work on the Visualization of a highly non-trivial algorithm.
 If you want a low-risk topic that will be most likely to yield results within the given timeframe, choose a literature review, or an implementation project in Algorithmic Engineering or Visualization.
 In any case, choose something that you are genuinely excited about!